 Figure 3 illustrates the configuration of the PTRA structure after the initialization.
 The CRC register serves as a 16-bit reload register, while registers CC1 to CC3 are selected as 16-bit compare registers.
 The comparator output signal of each compare register is connected to the appropriate interrupt request flag (IEX4 to IEX6).
-Since the port pin P1.0 is not used in this application, it can be used as general purpose I/O or as an external interrupt to the CRC register, since selecting the reload mode for the CRC register disables the capture and compare modes for this register.
+Since the port pin P1.0 is not used in this application, it can be used as general purpose I/O or as an external interrupt input.
+It cannot, however, be used as a capture input to the CRC register disables the capture and compare modes for this register.